Your marketing campaign didn’t work, what went wrong?

 4. Zero urgency

 Your offer should be time limited to encourage a response.
-Be clear about how long your reader has to respond to take advantage of your offer otherwise you risk them setting your marketing aside and never hearing from them again.
-Setting a deadline also helps you.
-It gives you the opportunity and a valid reason to follow up – all of which can easily be done without being salesy or pushy.
+Be clear about how long your reader has to respond to take advantage of your offer.
+Without this urgency you risk them setting your marketing aside and never hearing from them again.
+Setting a deadline also helps you becuase it gives you the opportunity and a valid reason to follow up – all of which can easily be done without being salesy or pushy.

 Setting a deadline means you can follow-up with a friendly reminder